Azam Ali, Ahmadi Moslem

 Abba Ji practiced Iss-laam by giving to charity generously.
 He followed the directions laid down in the Holy Qor-aan as best as he could.
 He being a Judge was paid salary on the 1st of a month.
 On the Day of his Harvest, he paid out of his salary in practicing the Commandment.

-Father gave all he could but strictly forbade it being eaten by him and his progeny because his following the Best Exemplar meant that he had to believe, practice and inculcate in his progeny that we belonged to the class of Givers and not the Takers.
+Father gave all he could but strictly forbade it being eaten by him and his progeny because his following the Best Exemplar, s.a.w., meant that he believed practiced and inculcated in his progeny that we belonged to the class of Givers and not the Takers.

 Often it was hard for us little kids to understand such deep philosophic concepts.
 At home we ate simple food.
 But the sumptuous food (like charity offerings to sages and shrines) sent to our home were by our Father instantly refused, returned to sender, or given away to the servants.